 What I would like to focus on today, is the definition of allergies and why conventional treatments usually do not work.

 The true cause of allergies

-If you think of the word allergies, it is a simply a name for a type of overreaction in the body.
+If you think of the word allergies, it is simply a name for a type of overreaction in the body.

-Conventional treatment comes in 3 common ways:
+Conventional treatment comes in 3 common forms:

 - Antihistamines and steroids, which suppress the body’s overreaction.
 I call this treatment “the sleeping pill for the immune system”.

-- Eliminating the allergen - food, pollen etc..., but not addressing the body.
+- Eliminating the allergen - food, pollen etc.., but not addressing the body.

-- Desensitization process - injections or drops that are supposed to make the body used to the allergen and react less.
+- Desensitization process - injections or drops that are supposed to make the body get used to the allergen and react less.